De La Rama Steamship Company, Inc.: Sugar Train

 One of the trains used at the Hijos de la Rama plant is on display Hacienda Hijos de La Rama, San Isidro, Negros, display at Star City Amusement Park, Manila.

 World War II

-With the start of World War II shipping to and from the Philippines became rare.
-De La Rama Steamship Company fleet of ships were used to help the World War II effort.
-During World War II De La Rama Steamship Company operated Merchant navy ships for the United States Shipping Board.
-During World War II De La Rama Steamship Company was active with charter shipping with the Maritime Commission and War Shipping Administration.
-De La Rama Steamship Company operated Liberty ships and Victory Ships for the merchant navy.
+With the start of World War II, shipping to and from the Philippines became rare.
+The De La Rama Steamship Company's fleet of ships was used to help the World War II effort.
+During World War II, the De La Rama Steamship Company operated Merchant navy ships for the United States Shipping Board.
+During World War II, the De La Rama Steamship Company was active with charter shipping with the Maritime Commission and War Shipping Administration.
+The De La Rama Steamship Company operated Liberty ships and Victory Ships for the merchant navy.
 The ship was run by its De La Rama Steamship Company crew and the US Navy supplied United States Navy Armed Guards to man the deck guns and radio.